Joo Hee-jung

 Joo Hee-jung (born February 4, 1977) is a South Korean basketball coach and retired player.
 His playing career spanned twenty years with four different teams in the Korean Basketball League.
 Despite not being a highly-touted prospect in high school and college, he went on to have a career as one of the league's most consistent and prolific guards, leading the league in assists for four consecutive seasons and becoming the all-time leader for career assists and appearances in league games.

 After retiring in 2017, Joo returned to his alma mater Korea University as a member of the coaching staff.
 He was appointed head coach in 2020.

 Early life

 Born and raised in Busan, Joo was raised by his grandmother after his mother abandoned the family months after his birth.
-His father had distanced himself due to his dealings with local criminals and was largely absent after being diagnosed with cancer.
+His father had distanced himself from the family due to his dealings with local criminals and was largely absent after being diagnosed with cancer.